xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 --------------------

-Apparel.
-spruce up.

-indifference, nonchalance.
+As we stand on the cusp of a new era of unprecedented growth.

+Those were very long and dismal winter evenings!
+The singer gave a dismal performance of some old songs.

+Don't suck up to me, you suck-up.
+Instead of a slug creature, I have a cute little scarf.

+**Apparel**.
+**spruce up**.

+**indifference, nonchalance**.
 Andrew liked to **dote on** the dog, she says, and he liked to be doted on by Sarah.

-In fact, Cortical Labs’ most heralded project to date is DishBrain, a system that combines living brain cells with computing devices to create machines with biological intelligence.
+In fact, Cortical Labs’ most **heralded** project to date is DishBrain, a system that combines living brain cells with computing devices to create machines with biological intelligence.
-In England the cuckoo is the herald of spring.
+In England the **cuckoo** is the **herald** of spring.

-Building a portfolio that looks diversified has become a cinch.
-Building one that is actually diversified, in the sense that its components offset each other’s risk, has become much harder.
+Building a portfolio that looks diversified has become a **cinch**.
+Building one that is actually diversified, in the sense that its components offset each other’s risk, has become much harder. -
-What stings even more is that diversification across asset classes has become more difficult, too.
+What **stings even more** is that diversification across asset classes has become more difficult, too.

 **Aphid**.